marcoguerri/marcoguerri.github.io/_posts/2016-08-27-openembedded-devshell-notes.markdown

 will not be setup correctly.

-A first example
+Building lighttpd
 =======
-Let's consider a real world example: when building *lighttpd*, configure fails with the following errors:
+Let's consider a compilation failure I came across when building *lighttpd* for the Raspberry Pi.
+When running *do_configure* task, bitbake fails with the following errors:

 ```
 | checking for pcre-config... <OE-ROOT>/build/tmp-glibc/sysroots/raspberrypi/usr/bin/crossscripts/pcre-config